Photo by L. DeFrancisci

-A series of primarily sandy barrier islands, mostly unwooded, with varying amounts of dunes and low shrubs.
-Habitats include fresh water impoundments, beach, dune, marsh, maritime forest, and mud flats.
+Mostly unwooded, with varying amounts of dunes and low shrubs, the islands' habitats include fresh water impoundments, beach, dune, marsh, maritime forest, and mud flats.
 Exposure to the sea is mostly unregulated and storms alter the coastline frequently.
-During migration, the outer islands are frequented by sanderling and peeps, and the inner side are often used by plovers and larger shorebirds.
+During migration, the outer islands are frequented by Sanderlings and peeps, and the inner areas are often used by plovers and larger shorebirds.

 While detailed information is not yet available for the entire area, it is evident that the Barrier Islands are extremely important to migratory shorebirds during both spring and fall migrations.
 Further investigation may likely reveal that the area hosts numbers of shorebirds well exceeding 500,000 annually.